 4.4.
-Revise the biogeochemical model as systematic discrepancies warrant of fluorescence (F) and apparent oxygen utilization (AOU) before (solid line) and after (dashed line) a submesoscale downwelling event. the preliminary data presented in Figure 4.
+Revise the biogeochemical model as systematic discrepancies warrant

+We can use the magnitudes and signs of the AOU and fluorescence anomalies to diagnose the spatial distribution of our conceptual model stages relative to the observed hotspots.
+Figure 9 provides an example based on the preliminary data presented in Figure 4.
 Analyzing the complete data set in aggregate (Figure 5), we find that most of the observed hotspots are in stage 2.
 We sometimes see the progression from stage 1 to stage 2 but have not observed the progression from stage 2 to stage 3.
 Is this because we have not followed a hotspot for long enough?
 Or is it because respiration actually increases more than photosynthesis, perhaps due to bacteria responding more strongly to nutrient injection or to zooplankton favoring hotspots as feeding locations?
-Or maybe this reflects the intrinsic four-dimensionality of the process, and the particular stage 3 water parcels we encountered were not spatially connected in the along-track direction of the two-dimensional transects we collected?
+Or maybe this reflects the intrinsic four-dimensionality of the process, and the particular stage 3 water parcels we encountered were not spatially connected in the alongtrack direction of the two-dimensional transects we collected?